What is Anchor in NLP?

 Discover your frequent triggers:

-Once you recognise your mood has taken a dive, think back from the present moment until the time you were feeling fine.
-The gap between your 2 emotions could be few minutes or hours.
-Try to discover the juncture of the two emotions.
-What thought, person or situation switched your mood?
-That’s where you’ll find the trigger.
+When you realize your mood has plummeted, think back from the present moment to the last time you felt good.
+The time difference between your two emotions could be minutes or hours.
+Try to find the point where the two emotions meet.
+What thought, person or circumstance shifted your mood?
+You’ll find the trigger there.

-The results will not be as powerful as if you could learn live with an experienced trainer.
-However, if you go through the steps a few times and on successive days you will almost certainly take quite a bit of the sting out of the trigger.
+The results will be less powerful when you’re learning online than if you could learn in person with an experienced trainer.
+However, if you want to try this online, repeating the steps a few times on consecutive days will almost certainly take a lot of the sting out of the trigger.